danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 ## The Nerd Way

 Now that we’ve established why cover letters are still worth the effort, let’s dive into the mechanics of crafting one.
-I’ve developed a process using Markdown that makes it a bit more enjoyable as well as effective.
+I’ve developed a process using markdown that makes it a bit more enjoyable as well as effective.

 ### Gather Your Tools

-Start by creating a simple Markdown document.
-I prefer to work in VSCode because it allows me to write my cover letter in Markdown and then easily convert it to a PDF using an extension, [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf), which I’ll explain in more detail later.
+Start by creating a new markdown document, for example `cover-letter-company-name.md`.
+I prefer to work in VSCode because it allows me to write my cover letter in markdown and then easily convert it to a PDF using an extension, [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf), which I’ll explain in more detail later.

 ### Analyze the Job Description

 Go through the job description with a fine-tooth comb.
 Your goal is to find key phrases or requirements that you can address directly.
 These might be specific technical skills, methodologies, or other skills like communication or teamwork.
-For each key responsibility or qualification, copy the text into your Markdown file like this:
+For each responsibility or qualification, copy the text into your markdown file like this:

 ```markdown
 > Design, develop, and ship major features using Ruby on Rails
 ```

 By quoting the job description, you’re demonstrating that you’ve read it thoroughly.
-This small detail makes it clear that you’re taking the time to craft a personalized response, not just recycling the same generic letter.
+This small detail makes it clear that you’re taking the time to craft a personalized response, rather than recycling the same generic letter.

 ### Tailor Your Response